 - Place ground beef, mushroom mixture, egg, Worcestershire sauce, salt, and pepper in a large bowl.
 Mix with a spatula until well combined.

-- Divide beef mixture into 4-5 equal parts and form into patties.
-Cook on grill to desired temperature and serve on buns with desired toppings.
+- Divide beef mixture into 6 equal parts and form into patties.
+Cook on grill to desired temperature.
+Serve with choice of bread or lettuce and add desired toppings.

 Nutrition info is an estimate and may contain errors.